Forest of Saint-Germain-en-Laye © French Moments

 Henry IV and Louis XIII were fond of fox hunting while François I had the forest redesigned with star-like crossroads (Lamballe, Penthièvre, Provence, Artois…) and crucifixes (croix Dauphine from 1535, Croix Saint-Simon from 1645, croix de Poissy from 1640, croix de Noailles…).

-Since the 18th century, the forest has been encircled with a high wall opened here and there by a dozen of monumental gates.
-The latter were closed at night to limit poaching and to prevent game from escaping the woods.
+Since the 18th century, the forest has been encircled by a high wall opened here and there by a dozen monumental gates.

 The Dauphine railing, doorway to the Forest of Saint-Germain © French Moments